tenpaMk2/gatsby-theme-figure-blog/theme/README.md

 Resolution should be 800 x 450.

-If you want to use other resolution, shadow the `seo.js` and change the resolution for OGP.
+If you want to use other resolution, shadow the `seo.js` and change the resolution settings for OGP.

 ```js
 import noImage from "../images/no-image.png";